freb97/nuxt-strapi-blocks-renderer/README.md

 <StrapiBlocksText :nodes="blockNodes" />
 ```

-In this example, the `blockNodes` are taken from the JSON response which Strapi provides when using the `blocks` text
+In this example, the `blockNodes` are taken from the JSON response which Strapi provides when using the Blocks rich
-element:
+text editor element:

 ```vue
 <script setup lang="ts">